yambo-code/yambopy/tutorial/databases_qepy_tutorial.md

 Folder 'bn-semiconductor'

+1. Perform scf and nscf calculations.
+Note that, for the correct representation of the spin texture, the flags ‘nosym = .true.’ and ‘noinv = .true.’ have to be added in the nscf calculation.

-1. Load spin projection values and plot spin texture.
+2. Load spin projection values and plot spin texture.
 We can select the spin-{x,y,z}
    projection to load.
 Besides, we can plot the spin texture in three different modes, "raw", "interpolated" (only spin-z) and "arrow" (needs spin-x, spin-y and spin-z)